vicmerca/Exercise-04b-Hide-and-Seek/README.md

 Select the AnimatedSprite.
 In the Inspector Panel, select Frames->New SpriteFrames.
 Then select Frames again, and choose Edit.

 The Animate Frames panel should appear at the bottom of the window.
 Editing the default animation, press the Sprite Sheet icon and choose res://Assets/bat.png.
 All three of the images should be included in the default animation.
+In the Inspector panel, make sure Playing is checked.

 In the Scene panel, select the Bat's CollisionShape2D.
 Create a CircleShape2D collision shape with a radius of 10.